Connection between cosmological time and the constants of Nature: Multitime

 \section{Multitime}

-Naturally, for all our pains, we now end up with the ``curse of time'' in Quantum Gravity: either there is no time, or, if we succeed in defining one, we are left spoilt for choice.
-The proposal in~\cite{Myletter} was to accept a democracy of times, with the adjustment of clocks across different ``time zones'' to be seen as a physical feature of our world.
-We now examine further how the handover between clocks can be made seamless for some states.
-But there are also alternative states, which might be of great predictive relevance, considering that the Universe is currently busy passing on the baton from a matter (or $G_N$) clock to a $\Lambda$ clock.
+Naturally, we end up with the usual problem in Quantum Gravity: either there is no time, or, if we succeed in defining one, we are left with a multitude of choices.
+How do we deal with multiple times and multiple fluids, even in situations where there are epochs where one fluid dominates?
+The proposal in~\cite{Myletter} was to accept this multitude of times, with the adjustment of clocks across different ``time zones'' to be seen as a physical feature of our world.
+For the rest of this paper we will examine further how the handover between clocks can be made seamless for some states.